 Question: "Is cyber-sex / phone sex a sin?"

-Answer: The Bible nowhere mentions cyber-sex (cybersex) or phone sex, obviously, because "cyber-anything” and “phone-anything” were not possible in Bible times.
-The answer to this question depends somewhat on whether the people involved are married to each other.
-Within marriage, cyber-sex /phone sex would fall under the "mutual consent" principle of 1 Corinthians 7:5.
+Answer: The Bible nowhere mentions cybersex (cyber-sex) or phone sex because, obviously, “cyber-anything” and “phone-anything” were not possible in Bible times.
+As with so many questions related to sex, the answer to this question depends somewhat on whether the people involved are married to each other.
+Within marriage, cybersex/phone sex would fall under the biblical principles outlined in Scripture regarding marital sex.
 For more information, please see our article on what is sexually allowed in a marriage.

-Cyber-sex and phone sex are, in essence, desiring something that is sinful (fornication or adultery).
-Cyber-sex and phone sex are fantasizing about that which is immoral and impure.
-In no sense could cyber-sex or phone sex be considered noble, right, pure, lovely, admirable, excellent, or praiseworthy.
-Cyber-sex and phone sex are virtual adultery.
-They are fantasizing about a person lustfully and encouraging another person into immoral lust.
-They lead a person into the trap of “ever-increasing wickedness” (Romans 6:19).
-A person who is immoral in his/her mind and desires will eventually become immoral in his/her actions.
-Yes, outside of marriage, cyber-sex and phone sex are sinful.
+Outside the marriage bond, cybersex and phone sex are, in essence, desiring something that is sinful (fornication or adultery).
+Cybersex and phone sex are fantasizing about that which is immoral and impure.
+Cybersex and phone sex are virtual adultery.
+Those who engage in cybersex or phone sex are fantasizing about a person lustfully or encouraging another person to give in to selfish and immoral lust.
+A person who is immoral in his or her mind and heart will eventually become immoral in action.
+So, outside of marriage, cybersex and phone sex are sinful.